Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 Until this step, everything was fine and easy, tricky enough to occupy my brain for an evening but not much.
 Here came some bad surprise.
 There is a checksum system at addresses 0x011D5-0x011D6 and 0x011FA-0x011FB that precludes any possibility of un-erasing a single picture or activating a new memory slot by simply manipulating the state vector.
 Doing this simply forces the camera to replace any value on state vector by 0xFF (means you've fucked your precious images in case you just own original hardware in 1998).

 This is why I wrote slot_activator.m, which activates all slots (an unerases all pictures).
 This was the only operation that I was initially able to perform, knowing the checksum of this particular state vector.
 For doing this, I simply stuff addresses 0x011B2 to 0x011CF with a fake "camera full" state vector (0x00, 0x01, 0x02 ...0x1C, 0x1D) and addresses 0x011D5-0x011D6 with the corresponding checksum (0xE2, 0x14).
 Et voilà !
 This means that range 0x011D7 to 0x011F4 and addresses 0x011FA-0x011FB are just echos.
-Activating the 30 slots of a camera after a factory reset gives you 30 white images but no bug apparently...
-To use at your own risks.
+Activating the 30 slots of a camera after a factory reset gives you 30 white images.

 # Hexadecimal codes to unerase all picture
 ![unerase pictures](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/uneraser.png)